Kenny-Hui/HK_ATS/README.md

 ## Config file - Sections
 ### [keydown]
 When a key is pressed, i in keyi represents the key on the top number row of your keyboard (Default key assignment)
-Format: keyfunction = PanelIndex, SoundIndex
+Format: `keyfunction = PanelIndex, SoundIndex, Hold`
+Enter "hold" on the third argument if you want to activate a pluginstates only when the player is holding the key.
+You can type 0 on SoundIndex if you don't want any sound, but you want the hold feature

 #### Example:
 ```
 [keydown]
-; When the "2" key is pressed on the keyboard, trigger PluginIndicator 105
+; When the "2" key is pressed, trigger PluginIndicator 105 and play SoundIndex 221 defined in sound.cfg
+key2 = 105,221

-; When the "3" key is pressed on the keyboard, trigger PluginIndicator 106 and play SoundIndex 27 defined in sound.cfg
+; When the "3" key is pressed, only trigger PluginIndicator 106
-key2 = 105
-key3 = 106, 27
+key3 = 106

-keyspace = 107
-overspeed = 201
+; When the "8" key is pressed, trigger PluginIndicator 99, but don't play any sound.
+; Will deactivate PluginIndicator 99 (set back to 0) once the player is no longer holding the "8" key.
-idletimerexceed = 100
+key8 = 99,0,hold
 ```
 ### [interlock]
 The interlock section offers different variety of train interlocking.